Let’s talk about why this so-called ‘high-functioning’ ADHD leads to burnout.

 Growing up, many ADHDers experienced the crushing weight of expectation.
-Whether it was caregivers or educators, we were told that we weren’t trying hard enough.
-It often felt that we were always just shy of our full potential.
+Whether it was caregivers or educators, we were often told that we weren’t trying hard enough.
+It felt like we were always just shy of reaching our full potential.

 There are some golden rules for preventing burnout that I think are crucial for ADHDers to remember.
 Here are a few:

-Overestimate how much time something will take.
-This is a general rule that I find to be quite helpful.
-Take the amount of time you think something will take… and double it.
+This is a general rule that I find quite helpful.
+Take the amount of time you think something will take — and double it.
 It may feel absurd at first, but it’s better to overestimate than to underestimate, and this will help you get a stronger sense of your limitations.

-Commit to rest.
 Notice I’m saying “commit to rest” and not “practice self-care.”
-Some of us (certainly not me…) have turned self-care into another set of expectations we have to fulfill.
+Some of us (certainly not me…) have turned self-care into another set of expectations we feel the need to fulfill.
 Let that go.
-Practice: laying down, daydreaming, deep breathing, and anything else that helps you reset.
+Instead, practice: laying down, daydreaming, deep breathing, and anything else that helps you reset.